Track reconstruction and matching between emulsion and silicon pixel detectors for the SHiP-charm experiment: Track finding and reconstruction

 \subsection{Emulsion detector}

 Track reconstruction within the ECC is performed in two steps.
 First the emulsion films are scanned under a microscope to digitize the tracklets, second tracks are reconstructed from the tracklets with the \texttt{FEDRA} software~\cite{Tyukov:2006ny}.
+The intrinsic resolution of the emulsion films is \SI{0.7}{\micro\meter}~\cite{Arrabito:2007td} and the average film-by-film track efficiency was measured to be \SI{92(2)}{\percent}~\cite{charmReco}.
 The reconstructed tracks contain a set of at least two track segments, one for each emulsion plane.
-For track finding and fitting a Kalman-Filter algorithm is used, taking into account inefficiencies in the reconstruction of track segments~\cite{Arrabito:2007td}.
+For track finding and fitting, a Kalman-Filter algorithm is used, taking into account inefficiencies in the reconstruction of track segments~\cite{Arrabito:2007td}.
+The track reconstruction purity was measured to be above \SI{95}{\percent}~\cite{Iuliano:2021}.
 Two-track vertices are identified with a criterion on the distance-of-closest-approach.
 They are associated to a common vertex based on a vertex probability taking into account the full covariance matrix of all involved tracks.
 Detailed information regarding the reconstruction is available in reference~\cite{charmReco}.